 Most life sciences and biopharma hedge funds made money in August.
 Strong gains enabled several funds to return to the black for the year.

-One of the top performers in 2024 remains Janus Henderson’s Biotechnology Innovation Composite, a pure play on biotech stocks.
-It gained 3.9 percent in August and is up 38.7 percent for the year, according to the firm.
-Janus’s hedge fund composite is more diversified than many of the other biopharma specialists.
+One of the top performers in 2024 remains Janus Henderson’s Biotechnology Innovation Fund, a pure play on biotech stocks.
+The fund gained 3.9 percent in August and is up 38.7 percent for the year, according to a hedge fund database.
+Janus’s hedge fund is more diversified than many of the other biopharma specialists.
 It includes longs, often smaller and less-liquid companies, private companies, and shorting, which helped performance when the sector was selling off in recent years.

 Casdin Capital’s share class that invests only in public securities is likely the top performer for the year, up about 40 percent, says an investor.
 However, it dropped 1.8 percent last month.